Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/Permissions/Index.rst

 Access rights
 -------------
-Since version 2 of Yoast SEO for TYPO3, you can set permissions by setting the permissions to fields and backend modules in the backend group permissions.
-All fields are exclude fields and all modules can be turned on or off separately.
-You don't need specific configuration anymore.
+Through the "Access lists" of backend users and groups it's possible to configure access for:

+- All the Yoast SEO fields within pages
+- The backend modules
+- The Dashboard widgets